jul/ADictAdd_iction/README.md

 It seems a long time ago in a faraway galaxy some wise men decided dict() + dict() had no sense amongst the python jedis.

-The were wondering : what happens when to keys collides ?
+They were wondering : what happens when to keys collides ?

 Well, who cares ?